 As an Indonesian female in an international school that was predominantly male and Korean, I can’t say I’ve ever been part of the majority group.
-Since there’s still a lack of women as leaders who voice out their opinions here, I strived to break free of my society’s stereotypical perceptions.
-To further empower young females, I collaborated with a friend in leading a multinational team in an organization called Females BOLD.
-Therefore, as someone who’s experienced the difficulties as a minority trying to voice out opinions, I aspire to make a difference.
-I believe I’d contribute to the University of Minnesota’s community of scholars by encouraging individuals to pursue their goals and lead their community, such as by starting an organization similar to the existing “Undergraduate Women in Business” organization but for women engineers, which would unite them through networking, volunteering, and social events to foster personal and communal growth.
+Since there’s still a lack of women as leaders who voice out their opinions here, I strived to break free of those stereotypical perceptions.
+I collaborated with a friend in leading a multinational team in an organization called Females BOLD to empower young females.
+With my experience in leading Females BOLD and as someone who has experienced the difficulties as a minority, I aspire to make a difference.
+I believe I’d contribute to the University of Minnesota’s community of scholars by being involved in communities to encourage individuals to pursue their goals, and perhaps starting an organization similar to the existing “Undergraduate Women in Business” but for women engineers, which would unite them through networking, volunteering, and social events to foster personal and communal growth.

 Hi Rachel,